theNewDynamic/oregonsadventurecoast.com/content/blog/from-jazz-to-50-s-rock-the-2019-south-coast-clambake-music-festival-has-it-all-copy.md

 It’s been a long three years, but at last - the annual [South Coast Clambake Music Festival](https://www.oregonsadventurecoast.com/event/south-coast-clambake-music-festival/) is coming BACK to rock and roll Oregon's Adventure Coast: Coos Bay, North Bend, Charleston March 10-12, 2023!

-It’s been a while since this popular music festival has happened on Oregon’s South Coast, so we wanted to provides some answers to some of the questions you might have.
+It’s been a while since this popular music festival has happened on Oregon’s South Coast, so we wanted to provide some answers to some of the questions you might have.

 **_Question: What is a clambake?
 Is this like a food festival with clams?_**